Double-loop randomized quasi-Monte Carlo estimator for nested integration: Introduction

 The evaluation of the integrand itself often requires an additional approximation at a specific level of accuracy.
 Examples of these accuracy levels include the number of time steps in temporal approximation schemes, the mesh size in finite element method (FEM) schemes, and the number of samples of inner integral estimators.
 A strategy for improving the effectiveness of standard MC estimators is MLMC \cite{Gil08}, where MC estimations for integrands of various accuracy levels are combined into one highly efficient estimator.
 Under certain conditions, MLMC estimation can be performed without a loss of accuracy from the added approximation (i.e., at the cost of standard MC estimation, $\cl{O}(TOL^{-2})$).
 An MLMC estimator for OED was derived in \cite{God20}, where the number of inner MC samples defined the levels, and \cite{Bec20} derived another MLMC estimator, where the number of inner MC samples and a FEM approximation defined the levels.
 The randomized MLMC method is an extension of the MLMC method, where the number of levels is randomized, thus removing the bias from the inner approximation.
 This method was applied in the context of OED in \cite{God22}; however, randomization is not always possible and places considerable restrictions on the integrands.

-Recently, researchers \cite{Gob22} have investigated the optimal error tolerance that can be reached using rQMC, given a fixed number of samples and a specific confidence level.
+Researchers \cite{Gob22} have investigated the optimal error tolerance that can be reached using rQMC, given a fixed number of samples and a specific confidence level.
 They demonstrated that combining rQMC with robust estimation improves error tolerance values.
 The rQMC concepts were applied in the context of OED in \cite{Dro18} but only to the outer integral of a nested integration problem.
 In \cite{Dro18}, the inner integral was approximated using the MC method.
 For several numerical experiments, the sample standard deviation was reduced for this scheme compared to using the MC method for both integrals, which was demonstrated for a fixed number of outer and inner samples.
-Kaarnioja and Schillings \cite{Kaa24} recently proposed two nested rQMC estimators for OED governed by PDEs.
-Based on rank-1 lattice rules with random shifts, a computational cost of $\cl{O}(TOL^{-2})$ is derived for their first estimator.
+In the exploratory work \cite{Kaa24}, Kaarnioja and Schillings proposed two nested rQMC estimators for OED governed by random PDEs.
+The randomness in the PDE coefficients is parametric in terms of a sequence of random variables.
+For a fixed discretization of the PDE, based on rank-1 lattice rules with random shifts, a computational cost of almost $\cl{O}(TOL^{-2})$ is derived for their first estimator to control the rQMC error.
 Regularity conditions on the integrands are derived to achieve independence of the parameter dimensions.
-Their second estimator, moreover, employs a sparse tensor structure to achieve a computational cost of $\cl{O}(TOL^{-1})$.
-This last estimator relies on the very particular structure of the EIG.
-The number of samples for the outer and inner integral approximations as well as the truncation parameter for the observation noise are considered fixed, whereas in this work, we derive a near optimal setting for these quantities to maximize the efficiency of our estimator while maintaining consistency.
+Their second estimator, moreover, employs a sparse tensor structure to achieve a computational cost of almost $\cl{O}(TOL^{-1})$ to control the rQMC error.
+This last estimator relies on the very particular nested expectation structure of the EIG.
+A truncation of the Gaussian observation noise depending on $TOL$ is used in these estimators to address singularities that are ubiquitous in this problem.
+This truncation introduces a factor in their root-mean-square-error bound that grows exponentially with the noise dimension, as in\cite[Theorem 6.2]{Kaa24}.
+In the present work, we demonstrate that such behavior does not occur for bounds based on the milder Hardy--Krause variation or Owen's boundary growth condition, see Corollary~\ref{cor:total.error}.